csun-ece/comb-mult/instruction/README.md

 Write a VHDL testbench for your complete design and simulate your design to show it successfully multiplies two signed numbers.

-Note: Your submitted assignment must be synthesizable to get the full point.
+Note: Your submitted VHDL project must be synthesizable to get the full point.